awslabs/aws-sdk-rust/README.md

 This SDK for Rust is code generated from Smithy models that represent each underlying AWS service.
 To view the code gen machinery, navigate to [Smithy-Rust code generator repo](https://github.com/awslabs/smithy-rs).

-Because the code on this repo has been code generated, **please do not submit code changing PRs to this repo**.
-If you would like to make a code contribution to the SDK, please submit a PR to the code gen machinery on the [Smithy-Rust code generator repo](https://github.com/awslabs/smithy-rs).

 ## Getting Started with the SDK